ivan-veselovsky/dominators-finder/README.md

 4) Remove all "dead ends" (vertices with zero out-degree), taking into account that removal of some vertices may cause other "dead ends" to appear.
 The only "dead end" vertex is the Finish vertex.
 5) Take the remaining graph vertices in __topological sort order__.
-(This is the order opposite to "end processing time".)
+ (This is the order opposite to "end processing time" in DFS algorithm.)
 6) Calculate in-degree and out-degree for each vertex.
-7) Traverse the vertices in "topological sorting order" maintaining "parallel edge count" integer metric:
+7) Traverse the vertices in "topological sorting order" maintaining "parallel edge count" integer metric: for each node reduce the metric by the vertex in-degree, then increase it by the vertex out-degree.
- for each node subtract the in-degree, then adding out-degree.
-Basing on this metric we detect all the post-leads.
+ Basing on this metric value detect all the post-lead vertices.

 The complexity of this solution is the time of DFS traversal, which is `O(V + E)`,
 and `O(V + E)` memory, as we store some temporary data for each vertex and edge.